rust-lang/cargo/src/doc/src/reference/build-scripts.md

 The `rustc-cfg` instruction tells Cargo to pass the given value to the [`--cfg` flag][option-cfg] to the compiler.
 This may be used for compile-time detection of features to enable [conditional compilation].
+Custom cfgs must either be expected using the [`cargo::rustc-check-cfg`](#rustc-check-cfg) instruction or usage will need to allow the [`unexpected_cfgs`][unexpected-cfgs] lint to avoid unexpected cfgs warnings.

 Note that this does *not* affect Cargo's dependency resolution.
 This cannot be used to enable an optional dependency, or enable other Cargo features.